WV STATE LINE: 0 - 0

 at VA 101 Atlantic Ave.

-In March 1930, US 60 was removed from downtown Norfolk altogether
+In May 1930 (AASHO), US 60 was removed from downtown Norfolk altogether

 and instead entered Norfolk via ferry at Ocean View on Willoughby Spit.